emilio-berti/assembly/index.md

 # Limiting similarity filtering

-The limiting similarity filtering is composed of a series of individuals
+The limiting similarity filtering is a series of individuals moves.
+Each move is composed of three steps:
-moves:

 1. A metric
     (![J](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;J "J"))